 Growing Community with Aquaponics

-This innovative Community Supported Agriculture program is the first phase of developing the ACRES Project, and will provide horticultural therapy, employment, and community integration for adults with autism and intellectual disabilities.
+Our innovative Community Supported Agriculture program will provide horticultural therapy, employment, and community integration for adults with autism and intellectual disabilities.

 What is Aquaponics?